kraftl-UL/supML/README.md

 With Bagging having all predictors used at all times it tends to overfitting.
 Therefore, the function graph can "adapt" better or more accurately to the observations, which should lead to an overfit at a certain point.

-In a first run, we applied the code from the randomForest package to bypass the BlackBox caret for once.
+In a first run, we applied the code from the RandomForest package to bypass the BlackBox caret for once.
 Later, however, we reverted to caret, since the optimal value for mtry can be calculated more easily with this package.

 In general, the main thing you need to do to avoid overfitting in a random forest is optimize a tuning parameter (mtry)